Supplements for Chronic Kidney Disease

 What supplements have the strongest evidence for Chronic Kidney Disease?

 No supplements currently have strong (Tier-A) evidence for Chronic Kidney Disease.
-The best-supported supplements are: Magnesium (moderate evidence), Iron (moderate evidence), Carnitine (moderate evidence).
+The best-supported supplements are: Iron (moderate evidence), Vitamin E (weak evidence).

 How many supplements have been studied for Chronic Kidney Disease?

-3 supplements have been researched in connection with Chronic Kidney Disease, with varying levels of evidence strength.
-See the table above for details on each supplement's evidence rating and number of research sources.
+2 supplements have been researched in connection with Chronic Kidney Disease, with varying levels of evidence strength.